quarkiverse/quarkus-openapi-generator/README.md

 | 2.12.1 | Normal | 3.26.1 |

 The matrix above is maintained via workflow dispatch using the informed project version and Quarkus version.

+> **Note on LTS Alignment:** As of version 2.17.0, the `main` branch aligns with the Quarkus LTS stream (currently 3.33.x).
+The `main-lts` branch is archived and no longer maintained.
+For LTS support, use the `main` branch.
 <!-- VERSION-MATRIX:END -->

 ## Contributors ✨